AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 * Log levels- there are two of these, accessed via dropdown lists.
 The first is at the top of the settings panel, next to the "Save settings" button.
 The second is in the Catalog server subsection.
 The default for both is "Production" and this level should only be changed if increased logging is specifically requested.
 In that case, change to "Dev" and save settings, but remember to set it back to "Production" for normal use!
 * Catalog description- the Catalog name and Organisation are used throughout the catalogue and can be changed as required
-* Organisation- this is also used throughout the catalog and can be changed as required
+	* Organization- this is also used throughout the catalog and can be changed as required
 * Catalog- shows the version of Geonetwork in use
 * Catalog server- shows the URL and protocol (http or https) being used. **Changing these values will trigger a change to internal URLs within the metadata records**
 * Metadata Search Results- limits how many records can be selected in a single operation. **Increasing this value may have a negative impact on the performance of the server**